Mauritius — my parents' home, and the place that has always complicated simple questions about where I'm from.

 I build AI systems for people who live between languages and cultures—because I've spent my whole life doing that translation work myself.

 Here's the kind of problem I'm interested in: A migrant worker arrives in Singapore, needs to set up a bank account and understand employment contracts, but the financial system assumes you already speak English and understand how CPF works.
-Or a youth mentor trying to support someone in crisis over text, but "sia" and "walao" don't show up in any standard sentiment analysis tool, so the AI completely misses the emotional content.
-These aren't edge cases.
-For millions of people, this is the default experience—technology that doesn't understand how you actually communicate.
+A youth mentor is supporting someone in crisis over text and needs to figure out if this is something they can handle or if it needs escalation—but the line between "I'm stressed about exams" and "I need professional intervention" isn't always obvious in digital communication, especially across cultural contexts.

 I'm trying to figure out what it means to build technology that supports people across difference—linguistic, cultural, economic—rather than flattening that difference into something a model can process more easily.
+That means co-design work where the people most affected actually shape what gets built.
+And it means thinking hard about what comes after: accountability, escalation pathways, and ways to push back when technology becomes another barrier instead of a bridge.

 I've always existed between categories.
 Born to Mauritian parents but raised in Singapore, I grew up looking "brown" but speaking French and Mandarin — a combination that constantly confused people's attempts to place me.
 My NRIC, Singapore's identity card, lists my race as "MAURITIAN," a bureaucratic acknowledgment that I didn't fit neatly into the standard boxes.
 This third culture identity — never quite belonging to one place, always translating between worlds — has fundamentally shaped how I approach technology and human experience.